LucaReggiannini/python-nrd/README.md

 Output format: domain [status].
 For newly registered domains, the number of days since registration is also shown.
 For old domains, the number of days since registration is shown with the status "OLD".

+If a cache file is provided, domains found in cache will be checked without WHOIS request and no sleep time will be applied.

 options:
   -h, --help            show this help message and exit -i INPUT, --input INPUT